 Mandatory National Service – Top 3 Pros and Cons

-Public opinion on mandatory national service is split: 49% favor one year of required service for young Americans, while 45% are opposed.
-Among adults ages 18 to 29, 39% are for the proposal and 57% are against.
+Public opinion on mandatory national service is split: 49% favored one year of required service for young Americans in a 2017 poll, while 45% were opposed.
+Among adults ages 18 to 29, who would be required to complete the service, 39% were for the proposal and 57% were against.

 Should the United States Have Mandatory National Service?

 Mandatory national service would foster unity and bring people from diverse backgrounds together.

 Pew Research tracked an increase in partisan differences from 15 percentage points in 1994 to 36 points in 2017.

 Dan Glickman, JD, former US Representative (D-KS), stated that mandatory service would be a solution to our “current dysfunction” because “National service, be it in the military, Peace Corps, or other public or private sector opportunities, breaks down the barriers of race, class, income, geography, and even language.
 Young adults are granted the opportunity to see their peers and fellow Americans as a member of their team.”

 Around 30 countries have compulsory military service.
 Switzerland, which has four official languages and three major ethnic groups, bridges its divides with a mandatory national service program.
 The European nation is identified as one of the happiest countries in the world by the United Nations.

 Gene Yaw, JD, Pennsylvania State Senator (R), recommended a two-year universal public service requirement to promote civility and understanding of what it means to be an American: “We cannot generate enthusiasm for our way of life when less than 2% of our population has put forth any effort for our country.”Read More

 Compulsory service would save the government money and provide benefits to all citizens.